 8) The Swing at the End of the World’s, Ecuador

 With only a lonely seat belt to hold you in, the swing arcs riders out into the air over the gorgeous mountain.
 It is unclear where the swing came from—perhaps it was set up by a whimsical seismologist.

 7) The Sea of Stars, Maldives

-The Vaadhoo Island known as Sea of Stars is located on the equator to the south west of Sri Lanka in the Indian Ocean.
+The Vaadhoo Island, known as the Sea of Stars, is located on the equator to the southwest of Sri Lanka in the Indian Ocean.